paoloricciuti/sprinkle-js/README.md

 ```
 will return a fragment with 4 buttons.

-As you've seen from this previous example one small caveat of this function is that you have to repeat the tag at each new "level" (once for the first time, once inside the map function) but this allow for enaugh composability that you can actually start to create some sort of components.
+As you've seen from this previous example one small caveat of this function is that you have to repeat the tag at each new "level" (you can skip the first one since everything you return will still get passed through the `html` function automatically but you have to include it inside the map function) but this allow for enaugh composability that you can actually start to create some sort of components.

 A component it's simply a function that return the return value of an `html` tagged template literal.
 The above example could be rewritten like so